rivets/framework2/README.md

 See the documentation at the website above.
 There are some internal structural changes as well to reduce code complexity but these are mostly internal to the framework support code.

+The framework JavaScript functions currently use jQuery but I am phasing this out in preparation for the release of BootStrap 5.
+This is an continuing process at the moment.

 ## Vagrant

 To use Vagrant for The Framework, you can do so with the following commands: